 We raised the same topic earlier in 2020 in an article called the “Fog of War”, a term used by military commanders to describe battlefield uncertainty — regarding preparedness, or any tactical unknowns that could affect outcomes in the field.
-In the case of Beirut, 2.3 kilotons of TNT was sitting in the middle of a city surrounded with a population of over one million, unaware of the danger!
+In the case of Beirut, 2.3 kilotons of TNT was sitting in the middle of a city surrounded by a population of over one million, unaware of the danger!

 When the fire call came in, brave responders essentially walked into a “fog of war” until it was too late.
 Fire Commanders always want to limit the fog of war, and never enter a situation without proper context, knowledge or information — mitigating risk is human nature — especially during emergencies but this did not happen August 4th, 2020.